gotthardp/lorawan-server/doc/Handlers.md

 ## Build Downlink

 *Build Downlink* works in the opposite direction.
 It takes the data fields and constructs the binary payload.

+This function is optional.
+If not provided, the downlink data will be taken from the `data` field, e.g. when you send `{"devaddr":"11223344", "data":"01"}`.

-It shall be a
+If provided, *Build Downlink* shall be a
 [Fun Expression](http://erlang.org/doc/reference_manual/expressions.html#funs)
-with two parameters, which gets an
+with a single parameter, which gets an
 [Erlang representation of JSON](https://github.com/talentdeficit/jsx#json---erlang-mapping) and returns
 [binary data](http://erlang.org/doc/programming_examples/bit_syntax.html).
-If you send `{"fields":{"led":1}}`, you can have a function like this:
+For example, if you send `{"devaddr":"11223344", "led":1}`, you can have a function like this to convert the custom field (`led`) to downlink data:

 ```erlang
 fun(#{led := LED}) ->